Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Spectral gap: Proofs

-The lower bound for $\mathbb{P}(\text{both accept}|B)$ follows this time from Assumption \ref{ass:acceptance}.
+The lower bound for $\mathbb{P}(\mathrm{both\ accept}|B)$ follows this time from Assumption~\ref{ass:acceptance}.

-All occurring ball probabilities are larger in the $m$-dimensional approximation due to Lemma \ref{lem:approximatedMeasure} and the acceptance probability is larger since $\inf$ and $\sup$ are applied to smaller sets.
-Thus the contraction constant is uniform in $m$. \end{proof}
+All occurring ball probabilities are larger in the $m$-dimensional approximation due to Lemma~\ref{lem:approximatedMeasure}, and the acceptance probability is larger since $\inf$ and $\sup$ are applied to smaller sets.
+Thus the contraction constant is uniform in $m$. \end{pf}

-\subsubsection{The $d$-Smallness}
+\subsubsection{The $d$-smallness}

 The $d$-smallness of the level sets of $V$ is achieved by replacing the Markov kernel by the $n$-step one.
 This preserves the $d$-contraction and the Lyapunov function.
-The variable $n$ is chosen large enough so that if the algorithms started at $x$ and $y$ both accept $n$ times in a row then $d$ drops below $\frac{1}{2}$.
+The variable $n$ is chosen large enough so that if the algorithms started at $x$ and $y$ both accept $n$ times in a row, then $d$ drops below $\frac{1}{2}$.
 Hence

-\begin{lem} If $S$ is bounded, then there exists an $n$ and $0<s<1$ such that for all $x,y\in S$, $m\in\mathbb{N}$ and for $d$ as in (\ref{eq:globaldistance})
+\begin{lem} If $S$ is bounded, then there exists an $n$ and $0<s<1$ such that for all $x,y\in S$, $m\in\mathbb{N}$ and for $d$ as in (\ref{eq:globaldistance}),

-\end{lem} \begin{proof} In order to obtain an upper bound for $d\left(\mathcal{P}^{n}(x,\cdot),\mathcal{P}^{n}(y,\cdot)\right)$, we choose the basic coupling (see Section \ref{sub:basicCoupling}) as before.
+\end{lem} \begin{pf} In order to obtain an upper bound for $d (\mathcal{P}^{n}(x,\cdot ),\mathcal{P}^{n}(y,\cdot) )$, we choose the basic coupling (see Section~\ref{sub:basicCoupling}) as before.
 Let $R_{S}$ be such that $S\subset B_{R_{S}}(0)$ and $B$ be the event that both instances of the algorithm accept $n$ times in a row.
-In the event of $B$ it follows by the definition of $d$ (c.f. (\ref{eq:globaldistance})) that
+In the event of $B$, it follows by the definition of $d$ [cf. (\ref{eq:globaldistance})] that

 which implies that if $X_{0}$ and $Y_{0}$ are in $S$, then $d(X_{n},Y_{n})\leq\frac{1}{2}$.
 Hence